 - A new heating system at our factory

 As these initiatives are implemented we will see an overall reduction in our carbon footprint as we head towards the UK Government goal of Zero.

 New Design Group Ltd is committed to the responsible procurement of timber products.

-- We will work with our supply chain to ensure that where possible all timber products originate from FSC-certified sources.
+- We will work with our supply chain to ensure that where possible all timber products originate from The Forest Stewardship Council® (FSC®)-certified sources, FSC®mitigates the risk of forest products originating from unacceptable sources.